Yuliaxis/-kernInt/README.md

 The `outliers()` function can be used either in a supervised or in an unsupervised way.

-In the latter approach, the most basic call to this function needs only two arguments: `data` (predictor variables) and `kernel` (the kernel function used).
+In the latter approach, the most basic call to this function needs two arguments: `data` (predictor variables) and `kernel` (the kernel function used).
 Then, the function will return the data outliers:

 `outliers(data=soilDataRaw,kernel="cRBF")`